Post

 Any of these operations will dwarf the overhead of your framework.
 A single database query is 1-10ms.
 And the framework’s overhead, maybe 10 microseconds.

-That’s a 100x-1000x difference.
+And that’s a 100x-1000x difference.

 1. slow database queries